Live Streaming Data Web Dashboard with NATS#

 To run multiple Holoscan apps simultaneously:

-- Use different subject prefixes for each app
+- Use different subject prefixes for each app.

 - Start multiple visualizer instances on different ports: